THE ULTIMATE GUIDE TO TRIP PLANNING

-If you are travelling overseas, you need to know what type of voltage is used in the country you’re travelling to and what type of adapter or plug is needed to plug your appliances into the outlet.
+If you are traveling overseas, you need to know what type of voltage is used in the country you’re traveling to and what type of adapter or plug is needed to plug your appliances into the outlet.

 Otherwise, you may end up with an overheated straightening iron or a fried camera charger.

 Most American-made electrical appliances work at 110 volts.

 While Japan, most of North America and parts of South America and the Caribbean use voltage between 100 – 125, the vast majority of the world uses 220 – 240 volts.